F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/performance_thread.rst

 interconnected via software rings.

 On initialization an L-thread scheduler is started on every EAL thread.
-On all but the master EAL thread only a a dummy L-thread is initially started.
+On all but the master EAL thread only a dummy L-thread is initially started.
 The L-thread started on the master EAL thread then spawns other L-threads on different L-thread schedulers according the command line parameters.